sdatspun2/idempotency-header/draft.md

 Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
 It does not matter if the operation is called only once, or 10s of times over.
 The result `SHOULD` be the same.

 Idempotency is important in building a fault-tolerant `HTTP API`.
-An `HTTP` request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request. {{!RFC7231}} defines methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` as idempotent.
-However, `POST` and `PATCH` methods are `NOT` idempotent.
+An `HTTP` request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+According to {{!RFC7231}}, `HTTP` methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` are idempotent while methods `POST` and `PATCH` are not.

-Suppose a client on `HTTP API` wants to create or update a resource using `POST` method.
+Let's say a client of an `HTTP API` wants to create (or update) a resource using a `POST` method.
 Since `POST` is `NOT` an idempotent method, calling it multiple times can result in duplication or wrong updates.
-What would happen if you sent out the POST request to the server, but you get a timeout?
-Is the resource actually created or updated?
-Does the timeout happen during sending of the request to the server, or while receiving the response on the client?
-Can we safely retry again, or do we need to figure out first what has happened with the resource?
-If `POST` had been an idempotent method, we would not have to answer such questions.
-We could safely resend a request until we actually get a response back from the server.
+Consider a scenario where the client sent a `POST` request to the server, but it got a timeout.
+Following questions arise.
+Is the resource actually created (or updated)?
+Did the timeout occur during sending of the request, or when receiving of the response?
+Can the client safely retry the request, or does it need to figure out what happened in the first place?
+If `POST` had been an idempotent method, such questions may not arise.
+Client would safely retry a request until it actually gets a valid response from the server.

-For many use cases in `HTTP API`, creation of duplicate records is a severe problem from business perspective.
-For example, in Fintech industry, duplicate records for requests involving any kind of payment transaction on a financial account `MUST NOT` be allowed.
-In other cases, processing of duplicate webhooks due to retries is not warranted.
+For many use cases of `HTTP API`, duplicate resource is a severe problem from business perspective.
+For example, duplicate records for requests involving any kind of money transfer `MUST NOT` be allowed.
+In other cases, processing of duplicate webhook delivery is not expected.

 ##  Notational Conventions